 The marriage of Elizabeth Barrett to Charles Moulton in 1781, began the Barrett-Moulton family name and they had three children; Sarah Goodwin "Pinkie" who died at the early age of 12, Edward Barrett-Moulton and Samuel Barrett-Moulton.
 All three children were born at Cinnamon Hill and were sent to England for their education.

-Elizabeth's father and grand-father of Pinkie, Edward and Samuel, had become one of Jamaica’s wealthiest and most influential planters.
-He was determined to preserve his plantation "empire" and his family name but his only legitimate male heirs were Elizabeth's two sons, Edward and Samuel whose surname was Moulton.
+Edward Barrett, Elizabeth's father and grand-father of Pinkie, Edward and Samuel, had become one of Jamaica’s wealthiest and most influential planters.
+He was determined to preserve his plantation "empire" and his family name but his only "legitimate" male heirs were Elizabeth's two sons, Edward and Samuel whose surname was Moulton.
 So in 1798, under Royal Licence and Authority, it was changed to Moulton-Barrett.
 The grandfather died later in that year, and the two boys inherited the bulk of his estate.

 Edward Moulton-Barrett was the father of the famous poetess Elizabeth Barrett of Wimpole Street, wife of Robert Browning.
 His annual salary from the plantations in Jamaica exceeded 60,000 pounds per year when he moved to Wimpole Street London.